ccheshirecat/volant/docs/guides/interactive-mode.md

 ## Summary

 - Interactive capabilities are defined by plugins.
-- The engine proxies requests via `/api/v1/plugins/.../actions/...` and the matching CLI commands.
+- The engine proxies requests defined by the manifest.
+Legacy `/actions` endpoints remain but newer plugins prefer OpenAPI-documented HTTP/WebSocket interfaces.
 - Use plugin manifests/docs to understand how to surface the runtime-specific UI you need.
 - Browser-centric interactive commands are part of the browser plugin distribution, not the core engine.